-Appendicitis is a potentially serious condition.
-Go first to your family doctor or after-hours medical centre if you think your child has appendicitis symptoms.
-If you cannot get an appointment straightaway, go to your hospital's accident and emergency department.
+Appendicitis can be serious.
+Go first to your family doctor or after-hours medical centre if you think your child has symptoms of appendicitis.
+If you cannot get an appointment straight away, go to your hospital's accident and emergency department.

 All young children have a limited attention span and sometimes do things without thinking.
-But when these behaviours are severe enough to interfere with their learning and social relationships, in more than one setting, it can be a sign of ADHD.
+If these are severe enough to interfere with their learning and social relationships, in more than one setting, they can be a sign of attention deficit hyperactivity disorder (ADHD).

 Bronchiectasis is a chest disease.
 The airways in the lungs have become damaged and scarred.
 Once a person has bronchiectasis, they usually have it for life.
 Good treatment stops it getting worse and in very young children, can reverse some of the disease.

 Bronchiolitis is a chest condition that causes breathing problems in babies.
 It's caused by a virus - often respiratory syncytial virus (RSV) or rhinovirus.
 Bronchiolitis is very easy to catch so wash your hands before and after handling your baby.

 Cerebral palsy (CP) affects children in different ways.
 If you have found out your child has CP, your journey might be different from what you had planned.
 There are services to help your child with CP to reach their potential.
 Each child and family's journey is different.

 Conjunctivitis, or pink eye, is a very common condition in children.
 It causes red, irritated and sticky eyes.
 A viral or bacterial infection or allergic reaction are the most common causes of conjunctivitis.